Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 sudo xmutil desktop_disable

-If the hardware and the device tree has been created correctly, you should be able to see Raspberry Pi in /dev/media0:
+If the hardware and the device tree is created correctly, you see Raspberry Pi in /dev/media0:

 root@kria:~# media-ctl -d /dev/media0 -p